Kryha/bot-busters/CONTRIBUTING.md

 Include things like:

-- Version of zkStates used
+- Version of Bot-Busters used
 - Browser and version used
 - Step by step guide on how reach the issue